cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 Parameters for LoRa transceivers on Meshtastic mesh:
 * 32 bit LORA preamble (to allow receiving radios to synchronize clocks and start framing).
 We use a longer than minimum (8 bit) preamble to maximize the amount of time the LORA receivers can stay asleep, which dramatically lowers power consumption.

-### L2 Data link layer
+### L2 Data link layer (frames)

-Layer 2, data link layer, is responsible for controling addressing of the physical mediums.
-Every medium has to be assigned with a unique address.
+Layer 2, data link layer, is responsible for controling addressing of the interfaces.
+Every interface has to be assigned with a unique address.
 Currently, Meshtastic uses 4 byte (32bit) NodeID adressing.
-NodeIds are constructed from the bottom four bytes of the macaddr of the bluetooth address.
+NodeID's are constructed from the bottom four bytes of the macaddr of the bluetooth address.
 Because the OUI is assigned by the IEEE and we currently only support a few CPU manufacturers, the upper byte is defacto guaranteed unique for each vendor.
 The bottom 3 bytes are guaranteed unique by that vendor.

 Main functions of L2:
-* control addressing of physical mediums
+* control addressing of physical interfaces
-* naive collision avoidance
+* execute collision avoidance
-* naive error correction (under developement)
+* execute error correction (under developement)
 * transform the structure between frames (L2) and packets (L3)

 Parameters for data link layer: